wrc - Wine Resource Compiler

 The name of the input file.
 If this option is not used, then wrc will use the first non-option argument as the input file name.
 If there are no non-option arguments, then wrc will read from standard input.

-to specify −I multiple times.
-Include files are
+-I multiple times.
+Include files are searched in the

-searched in the order in which the −I options
+order in which the -I options were specified.

 The search is compatible with gcc, in which ’<>’ quoted filenames are searched exclusively via the -I set path, whereas the ’""’ quoted filenames are first tried to be opened in the current directory.
 Also resource statements with file references are located in the same way.